-[Coronavirus] Lockdown: EU officials lobbied by WhatsApp and Skype
+[Coronavirus] Lockdown: EU officials lobbied via WhatsApp and Skype

 "However, if there is a need for reassurance, perhaps the institutions could introduce a mandatory call log?", she noted.

-And in the meantime, if video-lobbying blurred the line between phone calls and meetings, the use of electronic apps to do it meant every moment of contact "should be discoverable later" if need be, Cambre's Parker said.
+And in the meantime, the use of electronic apps to do lobbying meant every moment of contact "should be discoverable later" if need be, Cambre's Parker said.